 My love for teaching began way back when I was a kid.
 My mother was a high school mathematics teacher in our home country.
 When she got home from work, I would help her in recording the marks of her students.
 I loved it and vowed to be a teacher too when I grew up, and for sure my dreams came true since today am a highly experienced English teacher.

 I have taught English as a second language abroad for the past three years.
 Right after high school my mother went ahead and paid for my university degree as an English teacher.
 Upon completion of the course, I was lucky enough to land a job in a high school mom was teaching but by then she had already left the job and opted for business.
-The pay was fair enough but soon I started seeking to teach ESL abroad so I went ahead and applied for a certification in Teaching English as a Foreign Language [TEFL].
+The pay was fair enough but soon I started seeking to teach ESL abroad so I went ahead and applied for certification in Teaching English as a Foreign Language [TEFL].

 Soon I successfully achieved a TEFL certification from the University of Toronto where I had applied for an online course.
-By then I was thirty-two years old, had access to my visas and citizenship and I landed a job to teach ESL abroad in Japan.
+By then I was thirty-two years old, had access to my visas and citizenship, and landed a job to teach ESL abroad in Japan.
 Quickly, I started enjoying the fruits of my hard work.

 1. Reasons why I started teaching English abroad

 There are several reasons why I started teaching ESL abroad.

 The most obvious reason was that the pay as an English teacher overseas was very welcoming.
 It helped me to buy myself a nice car, a house, make some investments in my home country and also marry my SO.
 So practically I went it to a level in my life I wouldn’t have reached had I remained as a teacher back in my home country.